sanette/stop-point/README.md

 # stop-point
 emacs library for the _stop-point_ method.
-Useful for LaTeX $$-like constructions.
+Useful when you have to type many parenthesis (), {] etc. or for LaTeX $$-like constructions.

+## Overview

 * any string can be defined a a _stop-point_.
 Default is "◀◀"

-* when you want to use a $$ construction, bind the key of your choice, and let it insert "$$◀◀" and the cursor is automatically placed between the two $$.
+* when you want to use a $$ construction, bind the key of your choice, and when you hit it, it inserts "$$◀◀" and the cursor is automatically placed between the two $$.
 Now type your code, for instance $a+b=c$◀◀ and when you are done, press TAB, then the cursor will jump to the _stop-point_ outside the $$, and the _stop-point_ is deleted.